Caroline Bingham: Botany work

 Bingham was one of the earliest American women to publish a scientific paper on botany.
-She is one of only six American women listed in the London Royal Society Catalogue of Science Papers 1800 - 1900 whose journal articles pre date 1880.
+She is one of only six American women listed in the London Royal Society Catalogue of Science Papers 1800 - 1900 whose journal articles predate 1880.
 Her first known article was published in the Botanical Gazette in 1879.

 Bingham was a member of the Santa Barbara Natural History Society and held the position of Secretary of the Society.
 She was also a member of the publication committee for the Bulletin of the Santa Barbara Society and published an article in that journal in March 1887.

 As well as publishing papers on her botany work Bingham collaborated with botanists such as Alpheus Hervey, William Gilson Farlow and Jacob Georg Agardh.
 Bingham assisted their work by providing specimens, lists of plants she collected, notes on special habitat, seasons of growth and frequency of appearance.

 Bingham also corresponded with Joseph Dalton Hooker at the Royal Botanical Gardens, Kew on botanical matters.